Leadership Styles in Management

 The commanding leadership (also known as directive) style depends on orders and tight control.
 It tends to be a military-style leadership.
 Commanding leaders take complete control and responsibility for a situation.
 This approach can have a negative effect on a team because people in democratic countries have control over their lives and area of expertise so they don’t want to be under very tight control of a manager.

 This leadership style may create tension.
 Therefore it should be used in crises and specific situations.

-In this article we discuss six emotional leadership styles which are visionary, coaching, affiliative, democratic, paceseeting and commanding.
-These six leadership styles can be used interchangeably depending on the situations.
-The same leadership style can not be used all the time.
-The most successfull leaders can move among these styles, adopting the one that corresponds to the needs of the organization.
+In this article, we discuss six different types of leadership styles which are visionary, coaching, affiliative, democratic, pacesetting, and commanding.
+These six leadership styles can be used interchangeably depending on the situation.
+The same leadership style cannot be used all the time.
+The most successful leaders can move among these styles, adopting the one that corresponds to the needs of the organization.

 Leadership and management refer to different concepts, however, they are complementary to each other.

 Note that leadership styles is an important management concept for the PMP Certification exam.
 You may encounter a few questions related to different leadership styles in organizations.
 If you want to add or share anything related to the topic, you can do through the below comments section.

 Irwin Michael Reston is an expert who has more than 30 years of experience in optimizing businesses, inspiring individuals and improving human resources departments.
 He established the BlueLight Consulting Limited to provide learning and training service worldwide.